samjulien/blog/_posts/2018-08-23-react-tutorial-building-and-securing-your-first-app.markdown

 ### React and the JSX Syntax

 First and foremost, you need to know that React uses a funny syntax called JSX.
 JSX, which stands for JavaScript XML, is a syntax extension to JavaScript that enables developers to use XML (and, as such, HTML) to define their applications.
 This section won't get into the details of how JSX really works.
-The idea here is to give you a heads up so you don't get surprised when you see this syntax in the next sections.
+The idea here is to give you a heads up, so you don't get surprised when you see this syntax in the next sections.

 So, when it comes to JSX, it is perfectly normal to see things like this: